fzero/lhl-lectures/w3d3-ajax/README.md

 oReq.send();
 ```

-...so make our lives easier we will be using the jQuery library to make AJAX easier.
+...so to make our lives easier we will be using the jQuery library to make AJAX easier.

 ## jQuery AJAX

-Here is how to do a jQuery AJAX call:
+Here is how to do a [jQuery AJAX](http://api.jquery.com/jQuery.ajax/) call:
 ```js
 $.ajax('http://localhost:5000/breweries')
 .done((response) => {